urbit/docs/learn/hoon/hoon-tutorial/libraries.md

 We can see this is a gate that takes a single `@ud` and produces a `suit`.

 The `?+` rune is the rune to switch against a value with a default.
 The default here is to crash with `!!`.
-Then we have the four options of 1 through 4, based on the value of `val`, which each result in a different suit.
+Then we have the four options of 1 through 4, based on the value of `val`, which each resulting in a different suit.

 ```
 ++  make-deck